How Do I Enforce My Judgment?

 2. Alimony.
 The Department of Revenue will not take action to enforce an alimony order, unless the person receiving alimony also receives child support.
 Therefore, in many cases to enforce alimony you will either need to represent yourself, or hire an attorney.

 3. Parenting Plans.
-In most cases I recommend mediation before bringing a contempt of court action to enforce a parenting plan.
+I recommend mediation (or a collaborative process), before bringing a contempt of court action to enforce a parenting plan.
 Why?
 First, most parenting plans require mediation to resolve disputes and disagreements, prior to bringing the case back to court.
 What may seem to be a clear violation of the parenting plan from your perspective, might be framed as a disagreement requiring meditation, by the other side.
 So, rather than have the court refer your issue back to mediation, it may make sense to start with mediation.
 Second, when it comes to your children, you are going to have to deal with the other side, over a long period of time.
 Even if the other side is unreasonable, it usually makes sense to request that parenting issues be mediated before starting litigation.
 By doing this you are showing that you want to solve real substantive problems like a grownup.
 Who knows – this may be the time when your former spouse is willing to put the past behind them, and instead focus on the future well-being of your children.

 From my perspective contempt should be reserved for serious violations of the parenting plan – which can be a single incident in some cases, or which are repeated and ongoing violations after a warning.